jjansen512/SlackChannelAutomator/README.md

 Webhook Version: `1.6.6` Api Beta Version: `1.5.0`

+**Important:**

+> This exetension is a portfolio demo and I can customize for the ticketing system used by a specific company.
+In it's current state, it has not been configured to scrape usernames and ticket IDs or run the final step of creating the Slack Channel.

+> The extension works with URLs in the following format: `https://t.corp.{your_company}.com/<Ticket_ID>`
+>   > It can easily be tailored for any url however.

 ## Introduction

 - The High Severity Slack Channel Automator aims to automate the repetitive task of creating a Slack channel to discuss